Seven Oaks & Ross House Museum

 This photo as often shared as an image of Margaret Nahovway Sinclair.
 It is more likely one of her grand-daughters: Jane Inkster Tait or Marak Inkster near the end of their lives.

 Nahovway died in 1863, when photography was still virtually unknown in Red River.
-The building behind her appears to date from the 1890 - 1910 period, as does her clothing and the chair she's seated in.
+The building behind her appears to date from around 1900 as does her clothing and the chair she's seated in.

 Picture